Liyubov/Trajectory_analysis/README.md

 # Trajectory analysis
 In this repo we share a method to classify trajectories based on a set of pre-defined features of the trajectory, e.g. Q-meausure, convex Hull, distribution of distance travelled per step.
 This simple classification algorithm can be applied to characterize ergodic vs. non-ergodic trajectories, or more detailed classifications such as continuous time random walk , levy walk etc. (See a more detailed descriptiom below.
 While this repo mainly focusses on classification, we have also started working on estimating the the anomolous exponent of the trajectories (this is still under construction)

-This work is inspired by the ANDI challenge https://competitions.codalab.org/competitions/23601#learn_the_details-the-andi-workshop
+This work is inspired by the ANDI challenge which main aim is at bringing together a vibrating and multidisciplinary community of scientists working on this problem.
+The use of the same reference datasets will allow an unbiased assessment of the performance of published and unpublished methods for characterizing anomalous diffusion from single trajectories. https://competitions.codalab.org/competitions/23601#learn_the_details-the-andi-workshop

 ## Neural network architecture